Enter to main center

 Ⅲ. Conclusion

-The NIA has completed the nationwide deployment of the new generation e-Gate.
+The NIA has completed the nationwide deployment of the New Generation e-Gate.
 Travelers may now use the e-Gate when entering or departing via Songshan International Airport, Taoyuan International Airport, Taichung International Airport, Kaohsiung International Airport, Kinmen Shuitou Harbor, Keelung Port, and Kaohsiung Port.
 The upgraded e-Gate is expected to effectively reduce immigration inspection processing time, provide more convenient enrollment services, and enhance overall clearance efficiency.
 By improving traveler satisfaction and reinforcing Taiwan’s international image, the NIA continues to advance toward its goal of comprehensive immigration clearance automation.

 Home